Carlos487/awesome-wpf/README.md

 * [Snoop](https://github.com/snoopwpf/snoopwpf) - (FREE, OPEN SOURCE) Snoop is the open source WPF spying utility.
 It allows you to spy/browse the visual tree of a running application.

+# Courses

+* [Advanced Reusable Styles and Themes in WPF](https://www.pluralsight.com/courses/wpf-advanced-reusable-styles-themes) - (PAID, PLURALSIGHT) Take your WPF XAML skills to the next level by learning how to make modern reusable styles and themes with runtime theme switching.
+If you've ever wanted to implement light and dark themes in your apps, then this course will show you how.
+* [Learning Windows Presentation Foundation (WPF)](https://www.udemy.com/course/learning-wpf-course/) - (PAID, UDEMY) A complete guide to build robust and scalable applications with Windows Presentation Foundation (WPF).
+* [WPF Data Binding in Depth](https://www.pluralsight.com/courses/wpf-data-binding-in-depth) - (PAID, PLURALSIGHT) Data binding is one of the most powerful and important capabilities in WPF applications for building data-driven, loosely coupled, maintainable applications.
+In this course you will learn how to use the end-to-end capabilities of data binding in WPF including both the most common features as well as more advanced capabilities.
+* [WPF MVVM in Depth](https://www.pluralsight.com/courses/wpf-mvvm-in-depth) - (PAID, PLURALSIGHT) This course provides end-to-end coverage of what you need to know to effectively apply the MVVM pattern to WPF applications.
+* [WPF Productivity Playbook](https://www.pluralsight.com/courses/wpf-productivity-playbook) - (PAID, PLURALSIGHT) This course contains a collection of tips, tricks, and techniques that will help you become a more productive and confident WPF developer, able to leverage the full power of the platform.

 ## Books

 * [Pro WPF 4.5 in C#: Windows Presentation Foundation in .NET 4.5 ](https://www.amazon.com/Pro-WPF-4-5-Presentation-Foundation/dp/1430243651/ref=dp_ob_image_bk) - (4th Edition) by Matthew MacDonald